htaptit/api/README.md

 ## Installation

-Insert the following line in your Carthfile:
+Insert the following line in your Cartfile:
 ```
 git "git@github.com:tribalmedia/FMImageView.git"
 ```